-Most people believe that soft drinks that are labeled sugar-free are safe for oral health, but unfortunately, they are not much better than the other sugar-filled alternatives because of their potential to cause tooth enamel and erosion.
+Most people believe that soft drinks labeled as sugar-free drinks are safe for oral health.
+Unfortunately, they are not a better alternative to sugar-filled options due to their acidic content, which can cause tooth erosion and damage teeth.

 How Sugar-Free Drinks Damage Teeth

-Most people think that switching from regular drinks to diet sodas will be the best decision to keep their teeth healthy.
-Unfortunately, they often contain no sugar.
-Diet sodas usually cause the same dental problems as regular sodas.
+Most people believe that switching from sugary drinks to diet sodas is the best way to maintain their dental health.
+Unfortunately, they often contain no sugar but cause the same dental problems as regular sodas due to their higher acidic content.

-According to the Centers For Disease Control and Prevention(CDC), men are more likely to consume sugary drinks and sodas.
-In comparison, teenage boys get about 273 calories from sugar drinks a day.
+According to the Centers for Disease Control and Prevention(CDC), adult men are more likely to drink sugary drinks and sodas.
+At the same time, teenage boys get 273 calories from sugary drinks.

 Beverages That Causes Tooth Enamel And Cavities

-Read through the following beverages to understand how they affect your oral health.
+Please read through the following beverages to know how they affect your oral health.

 -

-Soft drinks contain inherent acids and sugars with acidogenic and cariogenic potential and its consumption can cause dental erosion and cavities overtime.
+Diet sodas contain inherent acids and sugars with acidogenic and cariogenic potential, and their consumption can cause dental erosion and cavities over time.

 -

-Soft drinks are full of sugar and acids that can damage teeth enamel, which is not good for your oral health.
-When drinks are carbonated, they have higher acidic levels, which are more likely to cause dental erosion.
+They are often high in sugar and acids, which can damage teeth and potentially lead to tooth decay.
+Carbonated beverages have higher acidic levels, which are more likely to cause dental erosion.

 -